Australia Cup: History

 Australia has a long history of regional and state-based knockout cup competitions.
 However, a sustainable national knockout cup competition that encompassed clubs on all levels of Australian league system has been hard to realise.
 Prior to the FFA Cup, the first and only Australian national knockout tournament was the Australia Cup.
 It was founded in 1962 but was abolished in 1968 after just seven seasons of competition.
 In 1977 a knockout competition called the NSL Cup was founded, which ran in parallel with the former National Soccer League (NSL).
 This competition involved Australian soccer clubs competing in the then top-flight NSL, plus a limited number of clubs from state-based competitions.
 The NSL Cup ceased after the 1996–97 tournament.
 An A-League Pre-Season Challenge Cup competition ran between 2005 and 2008 but involved only the teams from the A-League Men and was not in a traditional knockout format.

 The FFA Cup was previously scheduled to commence in 2013, though after suffering numerous delays due to FFA's 2012 television coverage deal and rising cost concerns the competition was put on hold.
 On 29 August 2013, it was announced that a national FFA Cup would commence in 2014, after what would be two years of organising the knock out competition.
 On 14 October 2013, FFA announced that it had appointed Sam Chadwick as General Manager of the FFA Cup.
 On 24 February 2014, the FFA Cup was formally launched by David Gallop.

 The first member federation club to qualify for the FFA Cup was Tuggeranong United from the Australian Capital Territory.
 Tuggeranong United qualified for the 2014 FFA Cup as the winners of the 2013 ACT Federation Cup.
 The first games in the tournament proper occurred on 29 July 2014, with four games from the Round of 32 played concurrently.
 In 2014 former three time NSL Champions Adelaide City became the first semi-professional state-league club to defeat a professional A-League club, defeating Western Sydney Wanderers 1–0.

-In late 2020 the FFA announced that future winners of the cup would earn an Asian Champions League preliminary round spot; however, by 2022 the winner would now qualify for the AFC Cup instead.
+In late 2020 the FFA announced that future winners of the cup would earn an Asian Champions League preliminary round spot.
+However, this did not occur, in part because the competition was re-formatted and Australia lost some qualification slots for the 2023–24 AFC Champions League.
+Instead, Macarthur FC as the 2022 winner qualified for the 2023–24 AFC Cup.

 The 2020 competition was cancelled on 3 July 2020 due to the COVID-19 pandemic in Australia.
 This on-going pandemic caused further disruptions to both the preliminary rounds and the main competition in 2021.

 In 2022 Sydney United 58 became the first National Premier Leagues club to reach the final of the Australia Cup, defeating A-League Men's club Brisbane Roar in the semi-final.